ncatlab/nlab-content/pages/1147.md

 See [[over-topos]] for more.

-## over-categories of (covariant) presheaf categories and (covariant) presheaves on categories of elements
+## Over-categories of presheaf categories and presheaves on categories of elements

 Generalizing the above,